GDelevoye/SMSN/README.md

 ~~The PacBio tools parse automatically the headers to use the right in-sillico models.~~

-**You need to indicate the in-sillico.
-See the dedicated section to known which one you should use**
+**You need to indicate the in-sillico model in parameters.
+See the dedicated section to known which one you should use**.
+Available models are SP2-C2, CP3-C3, P6-C4.
+Only SP2-C2 has been tested for now.

  ```console
 (smsn) guillaume@A320MA:~$ smsn --help